 With so many platforms needing their own tracking systems installed on your site, it can get a bit unwieldy to manage the tracking pixels and tags, let alone have an impact on you website page speed and overall user experience if you’re not careful.

 There are plenty of web developers and agencies out there that will state you need to have these scripts and tags installed by a developer.
 Hell, even Pinterest, Google and Facebook offer the option to “email these instructions to a developer” – I get it, but you don’t NEED to be a developer to do this stuff.
 There’s a clear difference between a website developer vs a website integrator which you can read about here.
-You don’t have to be the person working with the code – and WordPress with WooCommerce is supported by such a great array of software companies who have just the right plugins to pull of awesome magic on your site without you touching a single line of code.
+You don’t have to be the person working with the code – and WordPress with WooCommerce is supported by such a great array of software companies who have just the right plugins to pull off awesome magic on your site without you touching a single line of code.

 Let’s get into it…

 As with many plugins on WordPress and Extensions for WooCommerce, there are some that have more functionality than others and some that are highly specialised.
+It’s no different when it comes to pixel management plugins for WooCommerce.

 Specialised WordPress and WooCommerce Plugins for Pixel Tracking